Parent Loan for College: Best Student Loans for Parents

 Many private banks, credit unions, and state agencies also offer parent loans for college.
 Just like with the federal loan process, families should complete the FAFSA to make sure students can take advantage of all federal financial aid before parents apply for loans.
 And like PLUS loans, the repayment period begins as soon as the loan is disbursed.

 Compare rates for all lenders you're considering, including federal and private loans.
 In some cases, a private loan may have better rates than a federal loan.
 It's also important to consider what kind of application, prepayment, and other fees each private lender will charge.

 NC Assist Loans are offered by College Foundation, Inc. (CFI), a North Carolina-based nonprofit lender.
 CFI's mission is to provide services to North Carolina families to help them plan, apply, and pay for college.
-Currently, parent fixed rates are as low as 4.5 percent when in repayment using auto-draft.
+Currently, for loans from applications made on or after May 1, 2022, parent fixed rates are as low as 6.00 percent when in repayment using auto-draft.

 The NC Parent Assist Loan is available to North Carolina residents to help bridge the gap when savings and financial aid are not enough to cover the cost of college.
 The loans can be used at any eligible in-state or out-of-state school.

 Consider discussing your family's financial situation with your financial advisor before applying for any parent loans for college, and only borrow what you need.
 Student loan calculators can help families estimate payments, so you learn what you can afford.